Home

 Surprised, eh?
 Ummm, me too.

-i.e., the information other than the actual message such as the sender, receiver, time, device information etcetera.
+i.e., the information other than the actual message, such as the sender, receiver, time, device information, etcetera.

 It gives Kohinoor’s (am I exaggerating?
 Never mind) worth of information to hackers when they are not able to bypass the messaging encryption.

-Hence, it is advisable to see what kind of information they are seeking from you before you hit the “agree” or “accept.
+Hence, it is advisable to see what kind of information they are seeking from you before you hit “agree” or “accept.

-Regardless of how secure an application is broadcasted to be, if you do not pay attention to it, have to say that you are digging your own grave.
+Regardless of how secure an application is broadcasted to be, if you do not pay attention to it, you have to say that you are digging your own grave.

 Mmm, yeah!

-You can never be sure of what is lying behind the super flashy, smooth user interface.
+You can never be sure of what is lying behind the super-flashy, smooth user interface.

 With the implementation of GDPR and several other government agencies and tech firms maintaining a track record of cooperation with third-party agencies, the only way to know about transparency is to talk with the developers.